-Palomar Mountain is an alpine adventure destination located within easy striking distance of the metropolitain areas of San Diego and Greater Los Angeles.
+Palomar Mountain is an alpine adventure destination located within easy striking distance of the metropolitan areas of San Diego and Greater Los Angeles.
 This guide to Palomar Mountain camping will help you find the best state park and forest service campgrounds in the area.

 Palomar Mountain offers camping, hiking, stargazing, and other outdoor adventures in a rugged alpine landscape that contrasts starkly with the Mediterranean climate found at lower altitudes nearby.

 The area comprises Palomar Mountain State Park, managed by California State Parks, as well portions of Cleveland National Forest, managed by the United States Forest Service.
 Two of the area’s campgrounds are managed by California State Parks and three by the U.S. Forest Service.

 Palomar Mountain camping conditions can change rapidly due to the elevation activity.
 Weather is serious consideration on Palomar Mountain, and it’s important to be prepared, especially in the winter months, when night time temperatures often dip below zero and serious snow storms can drop significant amounts of snow.

 It’s a good idea to check whether the roads are open during and after snowstorms, as the authorities sometimes closes the road or requires that vehicles have chains.
 The San Diego Department of Public Works posts updates on conditions on Twitter and Facebook.

 There are a few hotels and AirBnBs/VRBOs rentals available on the mountain, for those looking for an alternative to camping.
 Another option is Bailey’s Palomar Resort, which offers historic rustic cabins, yurts, and glamping tents.